 More Easy Dessert Salad Recipes:

-- Orange Delight mixes a few simple ingredients with cottage cheese for a light and delicious dessert that is always popular.
+- Orange Delight mixes a few simple ingredients with cottage cheese for a light and delicious dessert that is always popular & Orange Sherbet Salad is a sweeter spin on this classic.

 - 7-Up Jello Salad is an old-fashioned classic that is cool and creamy with sweet pineapple.

-- Cherry Coke Jello Salad is another sweet treat with cherry pie filling and sweet flavors.
+- Cherry Coke Jello Salad is super sweet treat with cherry pie filling and sweet flavors.
+Red Hot Jello Salad features the cinnamon candy and flavors with chopped apples and celery.

 - Pineapple Marshmallow Dessert is a simple old-fashioned recipe that many enjoy.